fabilab/iplotx/docs/source/api/style.md

             # If this property is not specified, the color of the edge to which the
             # arrowhead belongs to is used.
             "color": str | Any,
         },

+        # Edge label style
+        "label": {

+            # Whether to rotate edge labels to be horizontal (True) or to leave them
+            # parallel to their edge (False).
+Some users find this boolean
+            # unintuitive and interpret it the other way around, so think carefully.
+            "rotate": bool,

+            "color": str | Any,  # Color of the vertex label (e.g. 'white', '#FFFFFF') "horizontalalignment": str,  # Horizontal alignment of the label ('left', 'center', 'right') "verticalalignment": str,  # Vertical alignment of the label ('top', 'center', 'bottom', 'baseline', 'center_baseline')
+            "hpadding": float,  # Horizontal padding around the label "vpadding": float,  # Vertical padding around the label "bbox": dict,  # Bounding box properties for the label (see vertex labels)

+        },
     },